 Explanation: This student has been Academically Dismissed because their cumulative GPA was still below 2.0 after their third consecutive semester on Academic Probation.
 If this student was able to raise their cumulative GPA to 2.0 or higher, they would have been back in Good Standing.

 If eligible (see below), you can file an appeal to return as a matriculated student.
 You can return no earlier than the semester after your first semester away.
-For example, if you are dismissed after completing the Spring 2021 semester, you can file an appeal to return no sooner than the Spring 2022 semester.
+For example, if you are dismissed after completing the Fall 2022 semester and are granted a dismissal appeal, you can return no sooner than the Fall 2023 semester.

 Dismissal Appeal Eligibility and Process

-You are eligible to appeal your dismissal if you need 12 or less credits at a B average to obtain a 2.0.
-You can use this GPA calculator to determine your eligibility.
+In order to be eligible to appeal your dismissal, you must be 12 or less credit hours at a B average away from an overall GPA of 2.0.
 This does not guarantee your appeal will be granted, it just means you are eligible for consideration.